 Sponsored ad.
 68% of retail investors lose money trading CFDs at this site

-Skilling is another MetaTrader 4 broker that offers STP trade execution.
-This broker carries a wide selection of 73 currency pairs, which is beneficial for traders who want to trade exotic pairs.
+Skilling is a MetaTrader 4 broker that offers STP trade execution.
+This broker carries a wide selection of 73 currency pairs, which is suitable for traders who want to trade exotic pairs.
 All trading is through CFDs, and retail traders may also use leverage up to 10:1.

 Skilling offers two different pricing models for forex trading.
 The broker’s Standard account is 100% commission-free and offers extremely low spreads.
 The EUR/USD currency pair, for example, typically trades with a spread of 0.7 pips – well below the UK average of around 1 pip.

 Alternatively, if you trade forex in large volumes, the Premium account has the chance to save you money by charging fixed commissions.
 You’ll pay $35 per $1 million traded, along with a reduced spread (0.1 pip for the EUR/USD pair).